crazy-max/travis-wait-enhanced/README.md

 ```
 $ ./travis-wait-enhanced --help
-usage: travis-wait-enhanced [<flags>] <command>...
+Usage: travis-wait-enhanced <command> ...

 Prevent Travis CI from thinking a long-running process has stalled.
 More info:
 https://github.com/crazy-max/travis-wait-enhanced

+Arguments:
+  <command> ...
+Command to execute.

 Flags:
-  --help             Show context-sensitive help (also try --help-long and
+  --help               Show context-sensitive help.
-                     --help-man).
+  --version
   --timeout=20m        Timeout for this command.
   --interval=1m        Interval at which to print keep-alive messages.
-  --print-name       Print the name of this tool to identify keep-alive
+  --print-name         Print the name of this tool to identify keep-alive messages.
-                     messages.
   --print-string="Still running..."
                        Keep-alive message printed in each interval.
   --print-timestamp    Print the current timestamp after each keep-alive message.
   --print-newline      Print a newline character after each keep-alive message.
-  --version          Show application version.

-Args:
-  <command>  Command to execute.
 ```

 ## Usage